 More pixels don’t alway mean better image quality – and we’ll have more to say about this shortly – but thankfully the EOS 90D had plenty more to shout about.
 It's enough to make this not just one of the best Canon cameras right now, but one of the best DSLRs you can buy.

-In fact, it looks likely that the EOS 90D represents a merging of two previously separate Canon DSLR lines – the EOS 80D and the EOS 7D Mark II.
+In fact, the EOS 90D represents a merging of two previously separate Canon DSLR lines – the EOS 80D and the EOS 7D Mark II.
 The EOS 90D is most like the EOS 80D in its design and construction – and pricing – but pretty much thrashes the EOS 7D Mark II in all but autofocus specifications.

 • Read more: Canon EOS 90D vs EOS 80D vs EOS 7D Mark II: 12 key differences